 Eligibility and How to Apply

-On February 03, 2013, CMS began accepting letters of intent for the Comprehensive ESRD Care Initiative.
-For more information, visit the application page.
+On April 15, 2014, CMS began accepting letters of intent for the Comprehensive ESRD Care Initiative.
+For more information, please review the revised Request for Application (PDF) updated on April 15, 2014.

 - Fact Sheet: IMPAQ International Technical Expert Panel Roster for CMS' Comprehensive ESRD Care Initiative